superhero/js.db/README.md

 result      = await mysql.query('file', [ 'context' ])
 ```

-The example above will load a mysql connection, create a pool with 5 idle connections and query the database with the content from the `/sql/file.sql` file composed with the specified context.
+The example above will load the mysql module, create a pool with 5 idle connections and query the database with the content from the `/sql/file.sql` file composed with the specified context.